-Problem / thesis This project seeks to design a high-performance wall system exceeding the performance of a 7-star dwelling, with window systems that can be manufactured in two weeks and wall systems that can assembled on-site (lockup stage) in four weeks, and can be manufactured, delivered and installed in a cost-effective manner.
-The initial phase consists of a technology review and scoping exercise that will lead a detailed design phase and a manufacturing systems design phase.
-List of partners:
+Problem / thesis This project seeked to design a high-performance wall system exceeding the performance of a 7-star dwelling, with window systems that can be manufactured in two weeks and wall systems that can assembled on-site (lockup stage) in four weeks, and can be manufactured, delivered and installed in a cost-effective manner.
+Problem / thesis The initial phase consisted of a technology review and scoping exercise that lead a detailed design phase and a manufacturing systems design phase.
+Project Outcomes: https://building4pointzero.org/ projects/prefab-integrated-wall-systems-scoping-study/ List of partners:

-Bentley Homes

-Ultimate Windows
+Bentley Homes, Ultimate Windows

-The University of Melbourne
+The University of Melbourne, Monash University

-Monash University

-Date commenced and duration:
+List of researchers: